seanbermejo/django-template/README.md

 # Django template

-This template creates a simple template structure with django and npm.
+This template creates a simple template structure with django.

 ## Structure